iotubeproject/ioTube/README.md

 &nbsp;

+## Submit a token to ioTube?

+You can get started here: https://github.com/iotexproject/ioTube/issues/new/choose Feel free to reach out to @guo for further discussion.

 ## Deployment
 Different from traditional bridges, ioTube comes with two components:
 - **a golang service** witnessing what has happened on both changes and relay the finalized information